 - Motions drive board and committee meetings.

-- A well-written main motion reduces the need for amendments and focusses discussion and decision making for your small charity’s governing body – its board or committee.
+- A well-written main motion reduces the need for amendments and focuses discussion and decision-making for your small charity’s governing body, which is made up of its Responsible People (board or committee members).

 - Sometimes motions may be modified or amended.
 Some might be the subject of a follow-up (formally called a subsidiary) motion.